alxHenry/baseball-drafter-v2/README.md

 ### P1 - Ready for my draft

 - [] Fix bug with averages.
 Draft Judge then all bad players and observe their average numbers
+- [] Support saving to localStorage at least.
+DB at best.
 - [x] Team screen with position filling
 - [x] Fix prebuild errors to allow deploying to prod/vercel
 - [x] Support multi position players